nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 ## Import the repository

-Let's bring your empty repository you are working in now to Terraform.
+Let's bring your empty repository you are working on now to Terraform.

-In my case I have a repository `dev` with some ClickOps chages made by me before.
+In my case, I have a repository `dev` with some ClickOps changes I made before.

-First of all, I am trying to structure the things I am doing, and there are several ways how you can structure your Terraform code.
+First, I am trying to structure the things
+I am doing.
+There are several ways how you can structure your Terraform code.

 For me, the most suitable one is to keep all Cloud resources related to the actual resource I am using together.

-In case of GitHub repositories I am using a file called `github_repositories.tf`.
+In the case of GitHub repositories, I use a file called `github_repositories.tf`.

-So, to import the repository to Terraform I do this list of actions:
+So, to import the repository to Terraform,
+I make this list of actions:

 1. I put these lines in `github_repositories.tf`